Continuous Gravitational Waves: A New Window to Look for Heavy Non-annihilating Dark Matter: Continuous-wave probes of low mass transmuted black holes

 In the previous section, we estimated the occurrence rate density of TBH binary systems that originated from closely-spaced sun-like stars.
-We now must calculate the expected sensitivity of space-based \gwh detectors towards these TBH systems that slowly inspiral towards one another, specifically the expected rate density constraints on such systems, and compare that to \cref{eq:Rtbh} for different choices of the fraction of stars that form in binaries $\alpha$.
+We now must calculate the expected sensitivity of space-based \gwh detectors toward these TBH systems that slowly inspiral toward one another, specifically the expected rate density constraints on such systems, and compare that to \cref{eq:Rtbh} for different choices of the fraction of stars that form in binaries $\alpha$.

 The slow inspiral of two objects orbiting around each other can be described as a continuous wave if they are either far enough away from each other or at low enough frequencies.
 When these conditions are met, the time/frequency ``chirp'' characteristic of detected binary inspirals can be approximated as a slow linear increase of the \gwh frequency over time.\\ Quantitatively, consider the rate of change of \gwh frequency over time, $\dot{f}_{\rm GW}$, of an inspiraling system sufficiently far from merger \cite{maggiore2008gravitational}